ka-ching-as/ka-ching-episerver-app/README.md

 ## Ideas for future versions

+- Configuration of custom product properties to use for dimensions and values in Ka-ching.
 - Handling of tax data per product.
 - Bundles and packages.
 - Synchronization of stock values to Ka-ching.
 - Synchronization of campaigns.
 - Synchronization of markets and default taxes.
+- Synchronization of shipping methods.
 - Better marking and handling of click & collect orders.
+- Unit tests.
+- Handling of data from return checkouts from Ka-ching.
+- Sending a customer's basket from Ka-ching to Episerver.
+- Customer sign up in Ka-ching POS.